u-boot/u-boot/doc/develop/process.rst

   #.
 This is well documented in :doc:`designprinciples`.

   #.
-The custodian decides himself how recent the code must be.
+The custodian decides themselves how recent the code must be.
 It is
      acceptable to request patches against the last officially released version of U-Boot or newer.
 Of course a custodian can also accept patches against older code.